SourceQuote

 LOCAL_USER_ID = '00000000-0000-0000-0000-000000000001'

-The standalone launcher (local_launcher.py) forces LOCAL_MODE=1 at startup, so end users never need to set it manually.
-The app also reads a .env file from the same directory as the executable, allowing optional user configuration.
+The standalone launcher (local_launcher.py) forces DEPLOY_MODE=local at startup, so end users never need to set it manually.
+The app also reads config/local/.env.local and config/local/.secrets.local from a config/ folder beside the executable, allowing optional user configuration.

 Startup flow (local_launcher.py)